tyronyiu/Uni/MGT370/Written_Report.md

 had to get one, but as the marginal benefit from *upgrading* a phone declined, due to a lack of innovation and technological limitations, so did the sales.
-The accessibility of technology allowed many new entries into the market and the oligopolic smartphone market has become one of monopolistic competition and finally more homogenous in terms of the product.
+The accessibility of technology allowed many new entries into the market and the oligopolistic smartphone market has become one of monopolistic competition and finally more homogeneous in terms of the product.

-Apple, as a smartphone selling company, has experienced mentioned changes in the smartphone market environemnt first hand, was influenced by them and based changes to be made that concern the internal company, on such *macro* trends.
+Apple, as a smartphone selling company, has experienced mentioned changes in the smartphone market environment first hand, was influenced by them and based changes to be made that concern the internal company, on such *macro* trends.

 On the other hand, the many smartphone manufacturers that have been enjoying